-Secrets of Steamboat Willieby Jim Korkis, staff writer
+Secrets of Steamboat Willieby Jim Korkis, contributing writer

 Besides last week's column, I have written about Mickey Mouse's birthday before ("Disney Celebrates Mickey's Birthday" from November 15, 2006, and "Happy Birthday, Mickey Mouse" from November 14, 2007).